chipxsd/stream-based-sync/stream-based-sync.md

 and a system with 5 users sharing a single sheet of paper; first system covered in a cross mark, the other one with a check mark }

-One of the important requirements to most folks is also speed.
+One of the important requirements to most folks is also **speed**.
 How fast we can get a user action delivered to the server -- by _"user action"_, I mean a mutation that a user caused to his data model that needs to be distributed across other devices.
 So in other words, get the deltas off of the